Nav-Appaiya/n4v.nl/README.md

 - rewrite this to Symfony 4 with proper backend for management of conent
 - Adding blog functionality for sharing PHP development news / newsfeed

+This repository is hooked on Plesk with Automated deployment when changes apply to the Master branch (protected).